ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/indexing.markdown

 {CODE-BLOCK/}

-Segments are useful because they can be referenced within time series indexes to access the entries in the segment, as well as some aggregate values that summarize the data in the segment:
+Segments are useful because they can be referenced within time series indexes to access the entries in the segment, as well as some aggregated values that summarize the data in the segment:

 | Property | Type | Description |
 | - | - | - |